-Using the textbook titled Nakama 1, the basic elements of Japanese language will be covered.
-The course will cover roughly up to Chapter 5 in the fall, and up to Chapter 8 in the winter, including additional materials from later chapters.
-The textbooks are designed for 150 hours of instruction time, while Huron/UWO has 100 hours.
-We are covering more than 2/3 of the textbooks materials this year.
-We could cram the entire materials into one course; however, this kind of approach is known to impede your proficiency in the subsequent levels.
+Using two textbooks titled Nakama 1 & 2, the basic elements of Japanese language will be covered.
+The course will cover roughly from Chapter 9 up to Chapter 12 (Nakama 1) in the fall, and up to Chapter 4 (Nakama 2) in the winter, including additional materials from later chapters.
 The course will be conducted in a communication based language instruction with the primary emphasis on the spoken language, although we will maintain a balanced approach as in the textbook.
 This means that the bulk of class time will be spent on the students' speaking the language in class.
 Therefore, the students must come to class prepared.
-We will take a $10(\pm)$ minute break during the class.
+Written materials will also be covered.
+We will take a 10(±) minute break during the class.